 Are there any risks using a browser extension for privacy?

 The main risk is under-protecting non-browser traffic and relying on the provider’s no-logs claims.
-Always review the policy and use as part of a layered privacy strategy.
-One click vpn for pc setup and quick-connect guide: mastering fast vpn on Windows and Mac -
+Always review the policy and use as part of a layered privacy strategy. -

 Should I trust any free browser extension with my data?